sajozsattila/mur2_editor/app/static/manual.md

 To generate direct PDF output, click on the side menu <span class="fas fa-file-pdf" style="display: unset;"></span>  icon.
 The PDF generation happens on the μr² server and can be a little slow so don‘t be surprised if it takes upto 20 seconds.

-When generating a PDF or LaTeX document, you need to be careful when using ``$$`` as everything between them will be processed as LaTeX [math ](#math) formula, if used for something else, the generation will not work.
+When generating a PDF or LaTeX document, you need to be careful when using double $ as everything between them will be processed as LaTeX [math](#math) formula, if used for something else, the generation will not work.

 #### ePUB